 Futures provide a few ways to diversify your investments in ways stocks and ETFs can’t.
 They can give you direct market exposure to underlying commodity assets vs. secondary market products like stocks.
 Additionally, they allow you to access specific assets that aren’t typically found in other markets.
 Futures might also be used if you are looking for strategies designed to help manage some risk surrounding upcoming events that could move the markets.

 With futures, the margin requirement is the same for long and short positions, enabling a bearish stance or position reversal without additional margin requirements.

-When trading futures with CFDs, you’d go long if you believed that the underlying market price will rise, and you’d go short if you believed it will fall.
+When trading futures with CFDs, you’d go long if you believed that the underlying market price would rise, and you’d go short if you believed it would fall.